Storage Plugins

 /**

-* Provides a means of iteration over existing objects at a specified location.
+* Provides a means of iteration over all existing objects at a specified location,

 * This method is particularly nice for use in for-each loops.

-* this method with a path of a different schema.
+* with a path of a different scheme.

 *